sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 not need Python pre-installed on your computer, since the Sage installation includes virtually everything you need.

-After extracting the Sage tarball, the subdirectory :file:`spkg` contains the source distributions for everything on which Sage depends.
+After extracting the Sage tarball, the subdirectory :file:`upstream` contains the source distributions for everything on which Sage depends.
 We emphasize that all of this software is included with Sage, so you do not have to worry about trying to download and install any one of these packages (such as Python, for example) yourself.